fewark/1724_web/final_report/README.md

 - Users can view and manage their **profile** from the chatroom list page.
 - Profile settings allow users to update their display name and profile image.
 - A **Sign Out** button is available in the top menu, which clears the token and returns the user to the login page.
--
 <img width="1917" alt="image" src="https://github.com/user-attachments/assets/c1067578-d879-4bc1-b53f-da9c1d6566ee" />
 Picture of user profile dropdown

 ### 5. Responsive Design

-The application is fully responsive and optimized for both desktop and mobile usage.
+The application is fully responsive and optimized for desktop usage.

 - Built with **React** and **Ant Design**, the interface adapts to various screen sizes.
-- All pages, including login, chatroom list, and chatroom view, remain accessible and usable on mobile.
+- All pages, including login, chatroom list, and chatroom view, remain accessible and usable on Desktop.

-> 📷 _Optional: add mobile screenshot if applicable_

 ---